Home | About USIG | What's New | Events

 A. Inurement

-An association is permitted by law to pursue any purpose “other than the sharing of profits” (Article 1, Associations Law).
-By law, both forms of foundations can only engage in public benefit activities.
+An association is permitted by law to pursue any purpose "other than the sharing of profits" (Article 1, Associations Law).
+By law, foundations may only engage in public benefit activities.
 In addition, the Tax Code explicitly forbids all insiders, including board members, managers, employees, and other third parties, from having a financial interest in any not-for-profit organization.
-Financial disinterestedness is characterized under French law by the following (Article 261,7.1 (d), Tax Code):
+Financial disinterestedness is characterized under French law by the following (Article 261, 7.1 (d), Tax Code):

-NGOs are also prohibited from making excessive payments for goods or services of any kind, including payment of excessive salaries to managers and employees, and excessive benefits to members, managers, or their families (Tax Instruction of 1998).
+NPOs are also prohibited from making excessive payments for goods or services of any kind, including payment of excessive salaries to managers and employees, and excessive benefits to members, managers, or their families.
+[9]

 B. Proprietary Interest